 2. As shown in figure 8.3.2-1 or 8.3.2-3, the MSGin5G Client or Message Gateway sends the MSGin5G message request to the MSGin5G Server and includes the IEs as listed in table 8.3.2-1 in the request; or as shown in figure 8.3.2-2, the Application Server sends an API request to the MSGin5G Server for sending an MSGin5G message, the API request includes the IEs as listed in table 8.3.2-1.

-NOTE: If the value of the Store and forward flag IE in the MSGin5G message request indicates that store and forward services are requested by the sender, the procedure in 8.3.x. applies instead.
+NOTE: If the value of the Store and forward flag IE in the MSGin5G message request indicates that store and forward services are requested by the sender, the procedure in 8.3.6. applies instead.

 Table 8.3.2-1: Request to MSGin5G Server for sending MSGin5G message